How Collagen Helps with Anti-Aging: What You Need to Know

 Simply put, collagen is the most abundant protein in our bodies — it makes up about 30% of all the protein we have.
 It’s a major part of connective tissues like your skin, bones, tendons, and ligaments.

-Think of it as the scaffolding or framework that keeps your skin looking strong, smooth, and youthful.
+Think of it as the scaffolding or framework that keeps your skin looking strong, smooth, and youthful by providing structural support to the skin’s extracellular matrix.

 Type I collagen alone makes up around 80% of the collagen in your skin, giving it that firmness and strength we all want to hold onto as we age.